-When a family faces a hardship, the Salvation Army may be able to offer financial assistance for helping with your basic needs.
-The goal is to provide short term support, while helping individuals work towards long term self-sufficiency.
-While the amount and type of aid will vary by town, state and Salvation Army center, some of the assistance provided to low income families includes free food, rental assistance, clothing, funds for paying utility and heating bills, and seasonal programs.
+When a family faces a hardship, the Salvation Army may be able to offer financial assistance for helping with bills or basic needs.
+The goal is to provide short term support while helping individuals work towards long term self-sufficiency.
+While the amount and type of aid will vary by town, state and Salvation Army center, some of the assistance provided to low income families includes the following.
+The organization may have free food, rental assistance, clothing, funds for paying utility and heating bills, and a number of seasonal programs.
 Resources are always limited, and eligibility requirements need to be met.

 Regardless of an individuals background, religion, or income, people can be hit with an unexpected crisis.
 This can be a job loss, an unexpected medical bill or car repair, abusive relationship, or some other type of social challenge.
 Helping to meet basic needs is a key service of the Salvation Army.
-They do their best to try to provide food for a meal, financial help to heat a family’s home, provide seasonal support, or offer counseling in times of crisis.
+They do their best to try to provide free food for a meal, financial help to heat a family’s home, provide seasonal support to children from low income families, or offer counseling in times of crisis.

-Many Salvation Army emergency programs are short term or seasonal.
-This can include utility bill payment assistance during the winter, back to school supplies, Easter basket distribution, job fairs, free Christmas toy and food distributions, Adopt-A-Family, and the Angel Tree program.
+Many Salvation Army emergency programs are short term or seasonal in nature.
+This can include utility bill payment assistance during the winter, back to school supplies, Easter basket distribution, job fairs, free Christmas toy and food distributions, Adopt-A-Family, and the Angel Tree program among others.
 Find help from the local Salvation Army centers listed below.

 Rent and Housing Assistance.
 The Salvation Army is focused on preventing homelessness in communities they serve.
 Housing challenges are not predictable or limited to a certain type of person, and it could happen to anyone.
 Some causes may be unemployment or a medical emergency.
 They will also try to help those who are currently homeless get back on their feet.

-If you are faced with an eviction, your local center may have funding available for emergency rental assistance.
+If a family is faced with an eviction, a local Family Service center may have funding available for emergency rental assistance.
 While funding is limited, and may not be available, if the center can help, they will.
-Or a case worker may have information or suggestions on who you can call in your region.
+Or a case worker may have information or suggestions on who the person can call in their region for support.

-If you are trying to find a safe and affordable place to call home and to live in for years, or if you need a roof over your head for just one night, the Salvation Army offers emergency, transitional and permanent housing as well as shelter in states and counties across the country.
-Tens of thousands of people receive shelter and housing from the organization.
+If an individual is trying to find a safe and affordable place to call home and to live in for years, or if a client needs a roof over their head for just one night, the Salvation Army offers emergency support.
+This will include transitional and permanent housing as well as shelter in states and counties across the country.
+Tens of thousands of people receive shelter and housing from the organization each and every week.

-The Salvation Army can assist single women, seniors, families with children and those who are at risk of losing their permanent housing or who have currently become homeless or by providing for their basic needs and helping clients achieve long-term stability through case management and other services.
+The Salvation Army can assist single women, seniors, families with children and those who are at risk of losing their permanent housing.
+This is where their homeless prevention and rent help comes into play.
+They also assist people who are currently become homeless.
+They provide for their basic needs and help clients achieve long-term stability through case management and other social services.

 Food pantries, meals, and groceries.
 Most Salvation Army locations have on site food shelves or pantries that offer free groceries, canned goods, or perishable items.
 They will often coordinate grocery delivery to homebound seniors, elderly or the disabled.
 Since the organization doesn’t want people to go a day without a meal, many centers also offer free hot meals or soup kitchens year-round to anyone who needs it.
 Some of the pantries may require an appointment, and will be open limited hours.
 There are thousands of Salvation Army locations as well as partner sites, and locate a food pantry.